sinch/docs/docs/rcs/rcs-introduction.md

 ---
 ## Overview

-Sinch is now offering a limited beta trial of our new A2P RCS solution.
+Sinch is now letting customers try of our new A2P RCS solution.
 RCS allows you to send interactive & personalized messages to consumers right within their native SMS inbox, in supported markets.

 ## What are the supported APIs?